xbeat/Machine-Learning/README.md

 Introduction to Brownian Motion

 Brownian motion is a fundamental concept in physics and mathematics, describing the random motion of particles suspended in a fluid.
 This phenomenon was first observed by botanist Robert Brown in 1827 while studying pollen grains in water.
 In this presentation, we'll explore the basics of Brownian motion and how to simulate it using Python.

+## Exploring Huber Regression for TinyML with Python

+Introduction to Huber Regression in TinyML

+Huber Regression is a robust regression method that combines the best of both worlds: the efficiency of least squares and the robustness of least absolute deviations.
+In the context of TinyML, where resources are limited, Huber Regression can be an excellent choice for handling outliers while maintaining computational efficiency.

 ## Machine Learning!
 A Guide to Stacking with Python